rollbar/rollbar-ios/README.md

 #import <Rollbar/Rollbar.h>
 ```

-If you have no Bridging Header file, the easiest way to correctly configure it is to add an objective-c (`.m`) file.
-When you do so, XCode will prompt you to create a briding header file, and will configure your build environment to automatically include those headers in all your Swift files.
-After creating the Briging-Header file, you can delete the objective-c file.
+If you have no Bridging Header file, the easiest way to correctly configure it is to add an empty objective-c (`dummy.m` for instance) file.
+When you do so, XCode will prompt you to create a bridging header file, and will configure your build environment to automatically include those headers in all your Swift files.
+After creating the Bridging-Header file, you can delete the objective-c file.

 Note: You do *not* need to import Rollbar if you're using Swift.